Learning Spanish verb conjugation is without doubt the thing that concerns prospective students the most in my experience.

 Almost all of these verbs are also irregular in English so that’s something important to consider! 🙂

-Again, don’t get hung up on the irregularities.
+Again, don’t get hung up on the irregularities in Spanish verb conjugation.

 Just take your time (patience!) and learn them in context.

-Everything you thought you knew about learning Spanish verb conjugation is wrong
+Everything you’ve heard about learning Spanish verb conjugation is wrong

 So what I alluded to in the beginning is that memorizing lists of Spanish verb conjugations is a mistake.